greg1951/react-readme-docs/README.md

 This public GitHub project contains the README files I created whilst going through Udemy React training.

 ## GitHub Initialization Commands
-After creating the GitHub repo, ran these commands to commit the files to the repo.
+After creating the GitHub repo, I ran these commands to commit the files to the repo.

 ```sh
 git init